 ‘An espresso please.’

 He beckoned to the waiter.
-Aftonio was a tall man with a scrawny build.
-He had deep blue eyes above deeply creased cheeks and wore a well-trimmed beard; he spoke excellent English with a hint of an accent.
+Aftonio was a tall man with a scrawny build. e had deeply set cheeks with cccHe had deep blue eyes above deeply creased cheeks and wore a well-trimmed beard; he spoke excellent English with a hint of an accent.
 After our drinks arrived, he said smiling,

 ‘Welcome to Chania, how can I help you?
 What would you like to know?’